 Choosing the correct air purifier

-Asthma Currently there are roughly 5.4 million people in the UK who are currently being treated for asthma; 1.1 million of these are children.
+Asthma Currently there are roughly 5.4 million people in the UK who are being treated for asthma; 1.1 million of these are children.
 The NHS spends £1 billion each year treating asthma and 1.1 million working days are lost due to it.
-If you suffer from asthma, it is important to look for an air purifier that will destroy microorganisms, bacteria and viruses along with all other allergens and pollutants.
-Airfree air purifiers all have this capability and are preferable to Hepa Filter purifiers for asthma sufferers.
+If you suffer from asthma, it is beneficial to look for an air purifier that will destroy microorganisms, bacteria and viruses along with all other allergens and pollutants.
+Airfree air purifiers all have this capability and in many cases are preferable to Hepa Filter purifiers for asthma sufferers.
 You can see our full range of Air Purifiers for Asthma here.

 Pet Allergies Many people are allergic to pets.
 Surprisingly it’s not pet fur which causes the reaction but the actual pet dander - an ultra fine powder of dried pet saliva.
 When this power gets into our eyes and airways those who are allergic suffer sneezing and itchy eyes, nose and pallet.
 Choose a life time Hepa filter, it will remove pet dander from the air, and because it’s a lifetime filter you will not have to buy a new one.
 You can see our full range of Air Purifiers for Pet Dander here.

 Hay Fever With one of the highest rates of hay fever in the whole of Europe, Britain is a country that really suffers during the summer.
 Many are aware that hay fever is caused by pollen particles carried in the air, but what you might be surprised to hear is that indoor air often is just as contaminated with pollen.
-Filter air purifiers will trap pollen particle and remove them from the air and Airfree purifiers will destroy the pollen particles so that they can no longer cause a reaction.
-Both types of air purifier are effective in relieving hay fever.
-You can see our full range of Air Purifiers for Hay Fever here.
+Filter air purifiers will trap pollen particle and remove them from the air quickly as long as you choose wisely for your room sizes.
+Recent developments have seen a surge in wearable air purifiers which can offer much more immediate relief from Hayfever by directing the purified air directly over your facial area.
+See wearable Hayfever units here and the full range of Air Purifiers for Hay Fever here.

 Smoke and Odour Second hand smoke can be particularly severe for those with asthma not to mention the fact that it has the potential to cause many dangerous diseases such as lung cancer and heart disease.
 If someone in your home smokes, or if there is an odour of smoke you should look for an air purifier with a Hepa filter and a carbon filter inside.
 You can see our full range of Air Purifiers for Smoke and Odour Removal here.
 We hope we’ve guided you through how to choose the right air purifier, please feel free to call for further advice on 01207 507444.